Why Video, Audio, and Cell Phone Dumps Need Dedicated Evidence Platform

 People Also Ask

-When digital evidence volumes grow rapidly, multiple teams need controlled access, evidence must be shared externally for discovery, or compliance and audit requirements become difficult to manage with current systems.
+When evidence volumes are growing rapidly, multiple teams need controlled access, evidence must be shared externally for discovery, or compliance and audit requirements are becoming difficult to manage with current tools.

 Jump to